machal/cssmine-content/content/fallback-strategy-css3.md

-A good alternative to Respond.js, which will provide you with a functional website even in browsers without Media Queries support, is [grunt-legacssy](https://github.com/robinpokorny/grunt-legacssy), which generates a CSS version without media queries.
+A good alternative to Respond.js, which will provide you with a functional website even in browsers without Media Queries support, is [grunt-legacssy](https://github.com/robinpokorny/grunt-legacssy), which generates a CSS version without Media Queries.

 Generated fallback is just an automated way to create a defined fallback as illustrated in the